-- 7.27 The Council undertook a self-assessment exercise against the new Financial Management Code.
-The Code includes the following core principles by which authorities should be guided in managing their finances: - Organisational leadership demonstrating a clear strategic direction based on a vision in which financial management is embedded into organisational culture. - Accountability financial management is based on medium-term financial planning, which drives the annual budget process supported by effective risk management, quality supporting data and whole life costs. - Financial management is undertaken with transparency at its core using consistent, meaningful and understandable data, reported with appropriate frequency and with evidence of periodic officer action and elected member decision making. - Adherence to professional standards is promoted by the leadership team and is evidenced. - Sources of assurance are recognised as an effective tool mainstreamed into financial management and include political scrutiny and the results of external audit, internal audit and inspection. - The long-term sustainability of local services is at the heart of all financial management processes and is evidenced by prudent use of public resources. - 7.28 The self-assessment found the Council to be in compliance with the Code.
+- 7.33 The Council has undertaken a self-assessment exercise against the new Financial Management Code.
+The Code includes the following core principles by which authorities should be guided in managing their finances: - Organisational leadership demonstrating a clear strategic direction based on a vision in which financial management is embedded into organisational culture. - Accountability financial management is based on medium-term financial planning, which drives the annual budget process supported by effective risk management, quality supporting data and whole life costs.

+- Financial management is undertaken with transparency at its core using consistent, meaningful and understandable data, reported with appropriate frequency and with evidence of periodic officer action and elected member decision making. - Adherence to professional standards is promoted by the leadership team and is evidenced. - Sources of assurance are recognised as an effective tool mainstreamed into financial management and include political scrutiny and the results of external audit, internal audit and inspection. - The long-term sustainability of local services is at the heart of all financial management processes and is evidenced by prudent use of public resources. - 7.34 The self-assessment found the Council to be in compliance with the Code.
 However, there were a limited number of matters where areas for improvement were identified.
-As a result of this, an action plan was prepared and its implementation continued throughout the year.
+As a result of this, an action plan was prepared and its ongoing implementation will be reviewed during 2024/25.